miac-research/psmd/singularity/README.md

 ### Using a specific version of PSMD in the container

 By default, the container will use the latest version of the psmd script from the repository.
-If you want to run a specific version, substitute the URL for the wget download with one of the follwoing:
+To run a specific version, you need to edit the recipe file.
+Find the following line: `wget -O /psmd/psmd.sh https://raw.githubusercontent.com/miac-research/psmd/main/psmd.sh` and substitute the URL with one of the following URLs:

 | version | URL |
 | ---     | --- |